awerty1/price_monitoring/README.md

 # Price monitoring

 ## Description
-Price monitoring - script to price monitoring. (:
+Price monitoring - script to price monitoring.
+You can add a link to your favorite product and follow the price changes using the script. (:

 ## Functions
 1. Scheduler - you can set the recurrence of the check to a specific time